buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 The goal of this project is to design and build a cascade PID controller, which will control the quadrotors to fly the desired trajectory in the 3D environment.

-For the project, the majority of your code will be written in `src/QuadControl.cpp`.
-This file contains all of the code for the controller that you will be developing.

-All the configuration files for your controller and the vehicle are in the `config` directory.
-For example, for all your control gains and other desired tuning parameters, there is a config file called `QuadControlParams.txt` set up for you.
-An import note is that while the simulator is running, you can edit this file in real time and see the affects your changes have on the quad!

 ### Implemented Controller ###
+For the project, the majority of your code was  written in `src/QuadControl.cpp`.
+This file contains all of the code for the controller that i developed.

+All the configuration files for the controller and the vehicle are in the `config` directory.

 ### Introduction (scenario 1) ###